list

 insert

-Inserts the value into the Nth position in the list, and returns the list.
+Inserts the value into the list at the given index position, and returns the list.

-An error is thrown if the position is negative or greater than the size of the list.
+An error is thrown if position is negative or greater than the size of the list.

 Example